"If my life were a Bingo card, it would always spell out

 I began to take writing more seriously in high school, about the same time as my first photography class, and as I was falling in love with motion picture (Norman Jewison’s “And Justice for All”).
 I was accepted into Ryerson University’s Film and Photographic Arts program, majoring in film studies.

-Although a film student, I discovered the works of Ansel Adams, Edward Weston, and the Group f/64.
-Taking a year off, I spent the time with my Hasselblad photographing Banff National Park and Baie St. Paul, Quebec.
-The majority of these photos appear in my collection of poetry, Abbotsford Station: The Voyage of Rediscovery, for which I supplied the cover photo.
+Although a film student, I was introduced to the works of Ansel Adams, Edward Weston, and the Group f/64.
+Taking a year off from school, I spent the time with my Hasselblad photographing Banff National Park, and Quebec.
+I supplied the cover photo as well as the interior photos for my second collection of poetry, Abbotsford Station: The Voyage of Rediscovery.

 After a 30 year absence from photography, in December of 2017, I invested in an entry-level digital camera with which to begin my transition from film to digital photography, and from landscape to urban landscape.
 Like Abbotsford Station, it's yet another voyage of rediscovery.
 It’s a journey through light and dark and those small quiet places in-between.